Protecting your Magento Website is SIMPLE

 Top Tips for Magento Developers

-Please join us - share with your colleagues and contacts - the more that the community understands how to implement basic security, the healthier the community will be.
+Please join us - share this presentation with your colleagues and contacts - the more that the community understands how to implement basic security, the healthier the community will be.

 Thank you for reading this and please feedback to us on topics you'd like to us to cover.